prezi/webdevstarterkit/README.md

     - **tutorial: [Unix tutorial][unix_tutorial]**
 - Learn version controlling.
 Version controlling is the alpha of today's development work flow.
-It's the breath of all open source projects, it helps teams day to day collaborate over their work and even for a single engineer working alone helps create the right mindset of working in baby steps and gives the confident of being able to go back to any previous state of the code base.
+It's the breath of all open source projects, it helps teams collaborate day to day on their work and even for a single engineer working alone helps create the right mindset of working in baby steps and gives reassurance with the knowledge that you are able to go back to any previous state of the code base.
     - **tutorial: [Git tutorial][git_school] (time investment: 15 min)**
 - Learn regular expressions.
 It's hard to bypass regular expressions.
-They are an impressive tool available in most of the languages to work with text.
+They are an impressive tool available in most languages to work with text.
     - **tutorial: [RegExp tutorial][regex_tutorial]**
 - Understand how HTTP and browsers work.
 These technologies are on the